 He undertook Specialist Registrar training in General Surgery in the Manchester region between 1996 and 2001.
-After completing his M.D. in Imperial Cancer Research Fund’s Genetic Epidemiology Laboratory in Leeds, he then undertook subspecialty training in hepatobiliary surgery and liver transplantation in both Manchester and London between 2001 and 2005.
+After completing his M.D. in Imperial Cancer Research Fund’s Genetic Epidemiology Laboratory in Leeds, he then undertook subspecialty training in hepatobiliary surgery in Manchester and London between 2001 and 2005.
 Mr Coggins was appointed as a general surgeon with a hepatobiliary and oesophago-gastric interest to Raigmore Hospital in April 2005.

-Consequently his practice reflects the full breadth of benign and malignant pancreatico-biliary and oesophago-gastric disease, inclusive of therapeutic endoscopy and ERCP.
+His practice reflects the full breadth of benign and malignant pancreatico-biliary and oesophago-gastric disease, inclusive of therapeutic endoscopy and ERCP.
 This includes onward referral for complex cases, as well as encompassing the generality of surgery.
 The latter includes active participation in the general surgical receiving rota, with ongoing responsibility for the full spectrum of emergency surgical disease, with the exception of vascular and complex urological patients.
 His elective general surgical practice includes anti-relux and biliary surgery, as well as surgery for abdominal wall herniae.
 The majority of this is delivered laparoscopically.
 Mr Coggins provides paediatric surgical care within the scope of General Surgery of Childhood.
 He routinely undertakes ERCP and therapeutic upper gastrointestinal endoscopy.
 The population referred into his surgical practice cover a large geographic area of Scotland, including urban, rural, remote and Island communities.

 General surgical interests include the management of abdominal wall herniae.